 To use budder, put it in a bong or pipe, add it to a joint or blunt.
 Just like with all of the above.

 The process of making crumble is very similar to other wax varieties, but with one important difference—the temperature of purging.

 After the initial solvent extraction, the rest of the product is left on low heat so the solvent can evaporate gradually.
 This is the best way to keep the full flavor of the concentrate.

 It also works great for every type of dabbing.
-However, crumble easily loses its moisture, so it’ll turn into dust-like crumbles.
+Crumble easily loses moisture, so it’ll turn into dust-like crumbles quickly.
 It’s important to keep your concentrate in a sealed container, in a cool place.